EBryant407/Demo-Screens/readme.md

                         -- Installation --

 After downloading, you simply run the app in a simulator like Expo to run the code.
 No log ins, no extensions, no worries!

+                        -- Basic Usage --

+Simply tap the title of the different screens and follow the instructions.